Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 Academic Unit Responsibilities

-A. Maintaining an Appropriate Schedule
+A. Maintain an Appropriate Schedule

 - Courses must be offered on a schedule, and frequently enough, to permit students to graduate in a timely fashion.
 All undergraduate departments must have a four-year graduation plan in place and must have course offerings that support it.